 Skipped heading levels

 A document is structured using headings with different hierarchy levels, see “Structure with the help of multi-level headings”.
-To ensure that the structure made with headings can always be understood, the heading levels mustn’t be skipped.

 This means <H1> mustn’t be followed directly by <H3>.
 However, after a <H3> another <H1> can follow, because a new chapter begins for example.